A Unique Tour of Crystal River On A Water Bike

 Is a water bike difficult to ride?

-It was not difficult for myself, my husband, or my son to pedal the water bike.
-After a three hour tour, we were tired but not completely wiped out.
-There is no brake to stop, just start pedaling backwards to slow down and reduce your forward movement.
+It was not difficult for myself, my husband or my son to pedal the water bike.
+After a three-hour tour, we were tired but not completely wiped out.
+There is no brake to stop, just start pedaling backward to slow down and reduce your forward movement.
 Turn the handlebars to maneuver the bike.

 There is a water-tight compartment at the front of the bike for your belongings.
 We brought backpacks which we wore for part of the tour and then hung them from the handlebars for the latter part of the tour.
 Make sure to bring waters as you will work up a sweat.
 There is a cup holder on the bike.

 “From its stability to its high visibility on the water, the Hydrobike is engineered for a safe, reliable ride.”
 The water bike was easy to pedal, uncomplicated to navigate, and was extremely sturdy.
 You can stand, move about the bike, and even hang off the side of the bike without fear of it overturning.

 A life jacket is provided on each water bike should you need it.
 We did not wear them.

 What will I see on a water bike tour?